hssmalo/steampunkfantasy/rules.md

 Load: loads weapon.
 A weapon cannot fire without a load token available.
       Some weapons may load more than one ammo per loading.
 It is then noted as load[2] or load[5] \
 Aim : optional: +2 to hit.
 Last 1 round, and may only be used versus targets within line of sight from the original hex where the aim was issued\
-Fire: fire at an enemy within line of sight and within a legal firing angle of tank. \
+Fire: fire at an enemy within line of sight and within a legal firing angle of a unit. \
 Spot: try to reveal a hidden unit.
 Roll a normal to-hit as if you where shooting.
 If successfull the hidden unit is revealed. \
 Default: - \